Iga Swiatek vs Aryna Sabalenka start time: When is blockbuster French Open semi-final?

 When is Iga Swiatek vs Aryna Sabalenka?

-The semi-final will be played on Thursday 5 June and although the day’s order of play has yet to be confirmed, the provisional schedule states the women’s semi-finals will be played from 2pm BST (UK time).
+The semi-final will be played on Thursday 5 June and from 2pm BST (UK time).

-Swiatek vs Sabalenka is likely to be the first semi-final as both players finished their quarter-final matches on Tuesday, while the other half of the women’s draw is in action on Wednesday.

 What happened in the quarter-finals?